 Now press the RIGHT key to move to another parameter in the Menu.
-Pressing it four times will take you to "Video Length".
-Try using the UP and DOWN keys to scroll through the range of settings, then press OK to lock in your setting for the length of each video clip the camera shoots.
+Pressing it three times will take you to "Capture Number".
+Try using the UP and DOWN keys to scroll through the range of settings, then press OK to lock in your setting for the number of photos the camera takes each time it's triggered.

-Pressing the RIGHT key several more times will get you to the "Default Set" parameter.
+Pressing the RIGHT key until you reach the last menu item, you'll see the "Default Set" parameter.
 Highlight or select "Execute" (using UP or DOWN) and press OK to restore all parameters (including the Mode and Video Length parameters you changed a minute ago) back to their original factory default settings.
 The default settings for each parameter are indicated in bold type in the SETUP Menu tables on the next several pages.